Sentinel Logo

 1. Setting the ID to match the provided key

-2. Setting version to the current metadata version
+2. Setting the version to the current metadata version

 4. Computing the BLAKE3 hash of your data

-5. Signing with Ed25519 if a passphrase was provided
+5. Signing the hash with Ed25519 if a passphrase was provided

 Reading Document Properties